 Asian cities are significant contributors to climate change.
-Cities in the region are also hubs for their countries’ growth in economic activity, attraction of capital and talent, and centers of innovation and progress.
+Cities in the region are also hubs of economic activity, centers of financial capital and talent, and incubators of innovation and progress.
 The report offers frameworks, recommendations, and case studies to illustrate how cities could leverage their unique strengths and evolve their development models to concurrently pursue climate resilience, poverty reduction, and biodiversity protection goals.

 At the COP27 meeting in Sharm El-Sheikh, climate negotiators laid out a plan to implement the global goal of limiting warming to 1.5 degrees Celsius.
 The private sector must play a role in meeting climate targets and can build on that momentum.
 With this statement, Asian business leaders have committed to taking climate action and to safeguarding and managing nature sustainably.

 The Council also conducted a survey (see box on the left below) to understand what drives corporate climate action in Asia, and what policies could accelerate decarbonization.
 See below for more on the key policy drivers we identified, and why we believe climate change should be a core part of the region’s economic growth strategy.

 As Asian economies face recession worries, many are putting climate action on the back burner – but climate resilience goes hand in hand with economic stability.